rrwick/Basecalling-comparison/README.md

 I tried a range of versions: 0.8.4, 0.9.1, 1.0.4, 1.1.2, 1.2.6, 2.0.0, 2.0.1

 The transducer basecaller (helps with homopolymers) was added in v1.0.
 Event-free basecalling first appears in v2.0.

-I'm not aware of publicly available download links for Albacore – I think you need an account with the [Nanopore community](https://community.nanoporetech.com/) to get them.
+I think you need an account with the [Nanopore community](https://community.nanoporetech.com/) to get the download links for Albacore.

 ### Scrappie